vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 In the afternoon, I went to downtown Berkeley.
 I first went to Ace Hardware and bought trash bags.
 I then went to Trader Joe's and bought groceries, checking out at 3:07 PM.
-Finally, I went to Udupi Palace and got a spinach masala doosa.
+Finally, I went to Udupi Palace and got a spinach masala dosa.
 I wore a KN95 mask.

 I also had some nontrivial in-person conversations with housemates; I was masked but they were not.